 Top Level Research at the Helmholtz-Zentrum Dresden Rossendorf

 The Helmholtz-Zentrum Dresden-Rossendorf is a member of the Helmholtz Association of German Research Centres pursuing new insights that will allow us to maintain and improve all of our lives.
-That is why the HZDR conducts research in the sectors health, energy, and matter in Dresden and at three other locations.
+That is why the HZDR conducts research in the fields of Energy, Health and Matter in Dresden and at four other locations.
 Our large-scale facilities are also available to external guests from around the world to help answer the decisive questions of our societies.

 In the fields of Energy

-, approximately 500 HZDR scientists are building bridges between physics, chemistry, biology, geoscience and medicine to solve the great challenges facing our society.
+, approximately 500 HZDR scientists are building bridges between physics, chemistry, biology, geoscience and medicine to solve some of the great challenges faced by modern-day industrialized society.

 from science and economy.

-In addition to its headquarters in Dresden, the Helmholtz-Zentrum Dresden-Rossendorf has four other research sites: Grenoble/France, Freiberg, Leizpig, and Schenefeld near Hamburg.
-A secondary site in Dresden is located at the University Hospital Dresden.
+In addition to its headquarters in Dresden, the HZDR has four other research sites: Grenoble/France, Freiberg, Leizpig, and Schenefeld near Hamburg.
+A secondary site in Dresden is located at the OncoRay Center on the University Hospital Dresden campus.

 Projects for the Future

-In order to prepare the Helmholtz center in Dresden even better for the future four large projects are currently in progress: Petawatt laser systems at the ELBE Center for High Power Radiation Sources, a Center for Radiopharmaceutical Tumor Research, the project DRESDYN, and the "Helmholtz International Beamlines" at the European XFEL in Hamburg.
+In order to prepare the Helmholtz center even better for the future three large projects are currently in progress: a Center for Radiopharmaceutical Tumor Research, the project DRESDYN, and the "Helmholtz International Beamline for Extreme Fields - HIBEF" at the European XFEL in Hamburg.

 The Helmholtz Association promotes innovative research collaborations between Helmholtz centers, universities and further academic partners at home and abroad.
-The HZDR is actively involved in the Helmholtz Alliance LIMTECH, two Helmholtz Virtual Institutes and several roadmap processes for research infrastructures as well as Helmholtz cross program initiatives.
+The HZDR is actively engaged in the Helmholtz Institute Freiberg for Resource Technology.
+It is also involved in several roadmap processes for research infrastructures as well as Helmholtz cross program initiatives.
 HZDR also hosts the Helmholtz Research School NanoNet.

 Strategic Partnerships and Collaborations